Dynamic Programming with State-Dependent Discounting: A Dynamic Program

 \subsection{Framework}

-The state of the world consists of a pair $(x, z)$, where $x$ represents a set of endogenous variables, affected by the actions of an agent (the controller), and $z$ is an exogenous state.
-These variables take values in metric spaces $\XX$ and $\ZZ$ respectively.
-For convenience, we set $\sS := \XX \times \ZZ$.
-The agent responds to the current state by taking action $a$ from an action space $\aA$, which is a separable metric space.
-The choice $a$ when facing state $(x, z)$, is restricted to $\Gamma(x, z) \subset \aA$, where $\Gamma$ is the \emph{feasible correspondence}.
-Let $\graph \Gamma$ be all $((x, z), a)$ in $\sS \times \aA$ such that $a$ is in $\Gamma(x, z)$.
-In other words, $\graph \Gamma$ is all \emph{feasible state-action pairs}.
+The state of the world consists of a pair $(x, z)$, where $x$ and $z$ represent endogenous and exogenous variables.
+These variables take values in separable metric spaces $\XX$ and $\ZZ$ respectively.
+The agent responds to $(x,z)$ by choosing future state $x'$ from $\Gamma(x, z) \subset \XX$, where $\Gamma$ is the \emph{feasible correspondence}.
+Let $\graph \Gamma$ be the graph of $\Gamma$, defined by

-The exogenous state evolves according to a Markov transition kernel $Q$, so that $Q(z, B)$ represents the probability of transitioning to Borel set $B \subset \ZZ$ next period, given current exogenous state $z$.
-Throughout, $\EE_z$ represents expectation conditional on $Z_0 = z$.

-We combine the remaining elements of the dynamic programming problem into a single \emph{continuation aggregator} $H$, with the understanding that $H(x, z, a, v)$ is the maximal value that can be obtained from the present time under the continuation value function $v$, given current state $(x, z)$ and current action $a$.
-Thus, Bellman's equation takes the form
+Similar to~\cite{bertsekas2013abstract}, we combine the remaining elements of the dynamic programming problem into a single \emph{continuation aggregator} $H$, with the understanding that $H(x, z, x', v)$ is the maximal value that can be obtained from the present time under the continuation value function $v$, given current state $(x, z)$ and next period state $x'$.
+The aggregator $H$ maps each $(x, z, x', v)$ in $\graph \Gamma \times bm\sS$ into $\RR$ and is assumed to satisfy, for all $v, w\in bm\sS$ and all $(x, z, x') \in \graph \Gamma$,

-We take $\vV$ to be a nonempty set of \emph{candidate value functions}, each one of which is required to be real-valued, measurable and defined on $\sS$.
-The continuation aggregator $H$ maps each $(x, z, a, v)$ in $\graph \Gamma \times \vV$ into a real number.

-A \emph{dynamic program} $\dD$ is a tuple $(\XX, \ZZ, \aA, \Gamma, H, \vV)$ with the structure imposed above.
-The next example illustrates in the context of a one-sector growth model.

-\begin{example} Consider the one-sector stochastic optimal growth model as found in, say, \cite{stokey1989recursive}, except that the discount rate is state-dependent.
-An agent solves